-Richmond provides the backdrop for many productions, from random alleyways on “Homeland” to the Laburnum House on the canceled “Mercy Street”, but it’s rare that the city receives the type of exposure it’ll receive in Jai Jamison’s forthcoming short, “Slave Cry”.
+Richmond provides the backdrop for many productions, from random alleyways on “Homeland” to the Laburnum House on the canceled “Mercy Street,” but it’s rare that the city receives the type of exposure Jai Jamison is aiming for with his forthcoming short, “Slave Cry.”

 Some of the challenges black women face in the acting industry are among the major themes of the work.
 The main character, McKinley, struggles to play the only roles she finds advertised, that of a slave, in period productions set in Central Virginia.
 After back-to-back shoots, the filmmaker and his sister Courtney, the star of the movie, sat down to talk about the film, their careers, and why Richmond is such a big part of the story they’re trying to tell.

 Jamison came up with the concept for “Slave Cry” while casting for a friend’s film.
 “The storyline had nothing to do with race, but the role was written for a black woman,” he said, stressing that there was no subtle cueing for stereotypical or racist roles.
 Before the audition, he said, “I would start with a background conversation … and to a T, these [were] amazingly powerful, intelligent women, they’d studied at Julliard, all over.”

 All of which left him shocked when they started reading from the script, and, suddenly, “Like a switch had been flipped, they adopted what you’d call the stereotypical ghetto-type accent you’ve heard in so many films,” he said, putting air quotes around the word “ghetto,” which he was loathe to use.
 “It wasn’t them, it wasn’t authentic, it wasn’t in the script.
 I asked the woman I ended up casting about it, and she said, ‘That’s what’s expected of us.
 We’ve been trained to go in and do that.'”